Configuring and using multiple data sources

-- Restart the Dashboards container.
+- Restart the OpenSearch Dashboards container.

-Creating a data source connection
+Step 2: Create a new data source connection

 A data source connection specifies the parameters needed to connect to a data source.
 These parameters form a connection string for the data source.
-In Dashboards, you can add new data source connections or edit existing connections.

 To create a new data source connection:

-- From the OpenSearch Dashboards main menu, select Dashboards Management > Data Sources > Create data source connection.
+- From the OpenSearch Dashboards main menu, select Dashboards Management > Data sources > Create data source connection.